sempare/sempare-delphi-template-engine/docs/design-considerations.md

 ### no bytecode

 The evaluation engine is a very simple.
-Parsing is fairly quick, so byte code is considered overkill.
+This may be considered in future.